 Physiotherapy/Physical Therapy is a health care profession dedicated for the improvement of overall quality of life, prevention of disability and promotion of positive health.
 The BPT curriculum at College of Health Sciences, GMU is in line with global standards to keep up the knowledge base of Physical Therapy and top priority is given for one-to-one clinical teaching at our well established clinical education facilities.
-To enhance the clinical skills along with class room teaching, students will be posted at various centers throughout the duration of study.
-This program is extended over a period of four years including 6 months of internship.
+To enhance the clinical skills along with class room teaching, students will be posted at various centers throughout the duration of the study.
+This program is extended over a period of four years including 6 months of Advanced Clinical Practicum.
 On successful completion of this program, the student will be awarded the degree of Bachelor of Physiotherapy (BPT) and qualify as a Physical Therapist, which would be a stepping stone to a challenging career.

 Who is a physical therapist?